waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 end
 ```

 Our code is still extremely basic but we're getting somewhere.
-Our Bike is not complete, but it has sufficient functionality to now participate in our feature test.
-Running RSpec we should see that our unit test passes, but restarting IRB we see that our manual feature test does not.
+Our Bike is not complete, but it has sufficient functionality to now for us to try it out in IRB.
+Running RSpec we should see that our unit test passes, but restarting IRB we see that our manual test does not.
 It is still stuck on the same error as before, indicating there is more work to do :-/

-However we've changed the error message again so it's a great time to switch driver/navigator roles&nbsp;:twisted_rightwards_arrows:.

 ```
 $ irb
 2.2.2 :001 > require './lib/docking_station'